-Figure 12: Off-axis correction maps based on a detailed nomex geometrical model in the energy bands 20-35, 35-60, 60-100 and 100-175 keV.
+Figure 13: Off-axis correction maps based on a detailed nomex geometrical model in the energy bands 20-35, 35-60, 60-100 and 100-175 keV.
 In these new maps, there is an important non-axi-symmetric component characterized by the star-like shape, which is due to the hexagonal honeycomb structure of the nomex.
 Since these maps are used to correct the count rate, they are normalized to 1.
-In this example, the colourbar scale ranges from 0.71 to 0.83.
+In this example, the colour bar scale ranges from 0.71 to 0.83.

-4.3.4 Sensitivity
+4.3.5 Sensitivity

-The ISGRI and PICsIT broadband, statistically limited continuum and line sensitivity curves are parametrised as follows:
+The IBIS broadband, statistically limited continuum and line sensitivity can be parametrised as: